solitontech/WebTips_Starter_Repo/Documentation/gitHooks.md

 4. After adding git will execute these shell script and validate commit message and branch name while making commits

 # Pre-commit hook
 This hook runs before a commit is created.
 It allows you to perform pre-commit checks such as linting, code formatting, or running unit tests to ensure that code meets certain quality standards before being committed.
-Here we have used to validate branch name.
+Here we have used this pre commit hook to validate branch name.

 # Prepare-commit-msg
-This hook is particularly useful for adding or modifying information in the commit message just before the user is prompted to edit it.
-Here we use to validate commit message.
+This hook is generally useful for adding or modifying information in the commit message just before the user is prompted to edit it.
+Here we use this hook to validate the commit message.